jaakkopy/full-stack-dev-skills-course/Project/README.md

 ```
 sudo docker compose up -d --build
 ```
 This builds the container and starts it on the host network.
+The server should be running on http://localhost:5000.

-## Without Docker compose
+### Without Docker compose

 First build the image:
 ```